nikitaPsingh/Machine-Learning/README.md

 6. Feature Scaling

 ## Regression
+### Assumptions of Linear Regression
+1. Linearity (Linear relationship between Y and X)
+2. Homoscedasticity (Equal variance) - No cone shape in graph
+3. Multivariate Normality (Normality of error distribution)
+4. Independence of observations (no autocorrealtion) - Ex.
+Stock Market
+5. Lack of Multicollinearity (Predictors are not correlated with each other)
+6. The outlier check (an "extra")

 ### 1. Simple Linear Regression
  > y = b0 + b1X1
 - y: Dependent variable